On the direct product of fields with an application: Abstract

 \section{Abstract}

-In this paper, some new results on the direct product of fields are obtained.
-In particular, it is shown that every set $X$ can be made into a separated scheme, and this scheme is an affine scheme if and only if $X$ is a finite set. \\
+In this paper, the (infinite) direct product of fields is investigated.
+In particular, the finiteness of a given set is characterized in terms of some ring-theoretic observations.
+Next, a certain localization (whose multiplicative set formed by cofinite sets) of the direct product of fields is studied.
+Finally, it is shown that every set $X$ can be made into a separated scheme, and this scheme is an affine scheme if and only if $X$ is a finite set.